cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 write(1, sp, 0x14);
 ```

-Where 1 represents the standard output file descriptor, kp is the pointer to the top of the stack, and 0x14 (or 20 in decimal) bytes to be written.
-I used binary ninja to decode the data being pushed on to the stack just prior to the call to write as characters:
+Where 1 represents the standard output file descriptor, sp is a pointer to the top of the stack, and 0x14 (or 20 in decimal) bytes to be written.
+I used Binary Ninja to decode the data being pushed on to the stack just prior to the call to write as characters:

 ![image info]({static}/images/start.png)